Cliffdale Landfill

 The Cumberland County Health Department was notified of the results on August 4, 2025.

-Because of the levels of methane in offsite soil gas probes, additional efforts were made to obtain access to property owners who previously did not respond or refused, also to reach out to agreeable property owners to install additional probes near the foundation of the house.
-USPS First Class letters were mailed to property owners on July 9, 2025, and USPS certified letters were sent to non-responders on July 28, 2025.
-Additionally, S&ME knocked on doors to request access while performing Site activities.
-A summary of this effort is in a report dated September 18, 2025.
+Because of the levels of methane measured in offsite soil gas probes, additional efforts were made to obtain access from property owners who previously did not respond or refused, to reach out to agreeable property owners to install additional probes near the foundation of the house, and to offer natural gas alarms to anyone adjacent to the old landfill.
+A natural gas alarms was offered to each of the 37 adjacent property owners in person and also in a letter dated September 26, 2025.
+A summary of all efforts to contact the 37 adjacent property owners as of December 2025 is summarized in a report dated December 4, 2025.
+Please note personal information such as phone numbers and email addresses are redacted.

 A Vapor Extraction System will be installed along the property line on Cumberland County property to collect methane in the soil gas before it leaves the property.